pieroproietti/penguins-eggs/sourceforge/files/ISOS/aldos/README.md

 * ```live/evolution```
 * ```root/evolution```

-# AlDOS
+# ALDOS

-[AlDOS](https://www.alcancelibre.org/aldos) a free Linux OS for the community, by the community.
+[ALDOS](https://www.alcancelibre.org/aldos) a free Linux OS for the community, by the community.

 ALDOS is an operating system with long-term support and primarily geared for use as a desktop operating system using a traditional desktop metaphor interface.
 It is developed, designed and maintained by Joel Barrios Dueñas -through Alcance Libre-from a well-known and popular GNU/Linux community distribution-which in turn is sponsored by a major company specializing in enterprise operating systems-with security packages and patches released for enterprise operating systems.